 Let’s face it.
 If your business is filled with people who are striving to reach a common goal you’ll have a better shot at achieving it.
 If your business is filled with people who have the opposite values and are simply looking for a paycheque, you’ll probably fail.
 So how do you put together a team that has everything it takes to be great?
 Well the sad part is, there is no way to be sure that you’ve put together a team that will guarantee success.
 But these insights should help you in understanding what it takes to be great.

 Your team is only as strong as your weakest player.
 SURE you could have tons of all stars on your team but if that one weak player slips up and costs you everything, you’re out of luck.
 For that reason, it’s important to put effort into making your team better on a regular basis.
 Whether you’re a startup and you are educating your team mates on a day-to-day basis or if you’re a fortune 500 company and you are bringing in top talent to educate your teams.
 The importance of developing your team cannot be overlooked.

-Sending your team to events or enrolling them into online courses to polish their skills will benefit the entire team.
+Sending your team to events or enrolling them into self learning courses with certificates to polish their skills will benefit the entire team.
 Whether that’s training a team member on process management or training a team member on simple leadership skills – All training helps.
 If you’re working with a small budget that cant send your employees off on $1000 conferences here are a few links that could help any team become smarter and more productive:

 - Meetings Are Toxic….Often pointless!

 - How to get things done!

 - Dealing with Difficult People!